chiaracomoglio/CommDet/README.md

 - The script **example_communities.m** is a simple example of applying the community detection method from Algorithm 3 and visualizing the magnitudes of the elements of $u_1$.
 It also demonstrates that, in reference to Algorithm 1, these magnitudes reflect the 'strength' with which the corresponding nodes belong to their respective communities

 - The script **example_GBFPUM.m** provides an example of usage of the whole package by testing the GBF-PUM signal approximation scheme in combination with the chosen community detection method

 <p align="center">
     <img src="images/global_bunny.jpg" width="45%" style="display: inline-block; margin-right: 2%;" />
     <img src="images/abs_err_bunny.jpg" width="45%" style="display: inline-block;" />
 </p>
-Fig. 2 Stanford Bunny - GBF-PUM method.
+Fig. 2 Result obtained from the **example_GBFPUM.m** script.
 Left: Global GBF-PUM interpolant of the test function for the given samples.
 Right: Absolute error with respect to the original signal.

 Let's focus on the routines contained in the *./core* subfolder, which included several MATLAB functions, some for graph partitioning into two or more disjoint communities, and others for applying a GBF-PUM signal approximation scheme on graphs.
 The community detection algorithms are an implementation of the spectral methods introduced by M. Newman (for more details, see [1] and [2]) based on the maximization of the modularity.
 The routines for the kernel-based interpolation scheme based on a Partition of Unity Method, instead, are imported (and, in some cases, updated) from [5] and [6].